-- Company-wide events: hiking, dinner gathering, family days and annual evening banquets - Sports: activities and competitions organized by respective clubs - Arts: painting, photo and book exhibitions, seminars, movies - Clubs: over 20 clubs such as ball sports, yoga, belly dancing, illustration and oil painting, etc. - Travel: sponsorship for employee travel groups and activities - Others: support for employees' family occasions, tuition fees and emergency expenses - Clubs: over 20 clubs such as ball sports, yoga, belly dancing, illustration and oil painting groups - Others: support for employees' family occasions, tuition fees and emergency expenses
+- Company-wide events: hiking, dinner gathering, family days and annual evening banquets. - Sports: activities and competitions organized by respective clubs, and have over 1500 attendances. - Arts: painting, seminars - Clubs: over 20 clubs such as ball sports, yoga, belly dancing, illustration and oil painting, etc. and have over 1000 attendances. - Travel: sponsorship for employee travel groups and activities - Others: support for employees' family occasions, tuition fees and emergency expenses